Privileged Identity Management (PIM)

 Privileged Identity Management (PIM) is a critical aspect of cybersecurity that focuses on monitoring and protecting access to sensitive accounts within an organisation.
 These accounts, known as privileged accounts, often have elevated permissions beyond those of standard user accounts.

-In practice, Privileged Identity Management often involves creating approval processes for requesting access rights or setting up alerts for unusual activity on privileged accounts.
+In practice, Privileged Identity Management solutions often involve creating approval processes for requesting access rights or setting up alerts for unusual activity on privileged accounts.
 This helps ensure that only the right eyes are seeing your most confidential data and that you can quickly identify when something suspicious happens.

 By carefully managing these powerful privileges, organisations can significantly reduce their vulnerability to attacks, such as insider threats or external breaches where attackers seek out privileged credentials to escalate their access within a network.